josh-wong/bitcoin-cash-node-on-raspberry-pi/docs/upgrade/02_bchn-upgrade.md

 Let's move the blockchain data from our previous installation to the newer version of Bitcoin Cash Node by running the following command.
 Be sure to:
 - Replace **/<old-version-number/>** with the version number of our previous Bitcoin Cash Node installation.
 - Replace **/<blockchain-data-directory/>** with the name of our directory containing the downloaded blockchain data in our previous Bitcoin Cash Node installation.
+For example, I had previously named my directory "blockchain-data".
 - Replace **/<new-version-number/>** with the version number that matches the package we downloaded earlier.

 `sudo mv bitcoin-cash-node-<old-version-number>/<blockchain-data-directory> bitcoin-cash-node-<new-version-number>`